People

 Dinah Cador

-Dinah was born and raised in Brusly, Louisiana, and received her B.S. in Biology with a minor in chemistry from Dillard University.
+Dinah was born and raised in Brusly, Louisiana and received her B.S. in Biology with a minor in chemistry from Dillard University.
 During her undergraduate career, she assisted with whole-organism performance research focused on the thermal regulation of alligators with varying skin colors in response to environmental conditions.
 Dinah is an activist artist who has a passion for environmental science and science education.
 During her senior year of undergrad, Dinah had art pieces featured in two art shows in New Orleans, Louisiana in which she was able to purpose her art to promote environmental and social equity.

 Audrey Baetz